When is the next general election TV debate?

 The Conservative Party leader and the Labour Party leader first went head-to-head in a debate broadcast by ITV on 4 June.

-They will then be questioned on Sky News on 12 June live at 7pm, in front of an audience in the key seat of Grimsby.
+They were then questioned on Sky News on 12 June in front of an audience in the key seat of Grimsby.

 The two party leaders will face off against one another in a final head-to-head contest to be televised by the BBC on 26 June.